Is Poh Kong a proxy for gold?

 The Asset Value is very much larger than the EPV.
 There are 2 possible reasons for this.

-• The assets are underutilized leading to the lower returns.
+- The assets are underutilized leading to lower returns.

 Given that assets are not likely to be impaired, the conclusion must be that they are underutilized.
 Is there supporting evidence for this?

-• A comparison between Poh Kong’s average ROA for the past few years with that in 2007 to 2009 shows a drop.
+- A comparison between Poh Kong’s average ROA for the past few years with that in 2007 to 2009 shows an improvement.

-• A peer comparison among the jewellery retailers also showed that the drop in Poh Kong was the worst.
+- A peer comparison among the jewellery retailers also showed that Poh Kong did well.
 Refer to Table 2.
-Note that Zhulian has other consumer products and not just jewellery and thus excluded for this comparison.
+Note that Zhulian has other consumer products and not just jewellery and is thus excluded for this comparison.

-The comparative analysis suggests that the market situation over the past 3 years is much more challenging than from 2007 to 2009.
+The comparative analysis suggests that the market situation over the past 3 years has improved compared to those from 2007 to 2009.

 Margin of safety

-On such as basis the EPV of RM 0.95 per share provides a 16 % margin of safety.
+On such a basis the EPV of RM 1.58 per share provides a 44 % margin of safety.
 Since Poh Kong is trading below the Graham Net Net and there is a margin of safety based on the EPV, I would consider this an investment opportunity.

 I had earlier opined that my average selling price for the balance of my shares in Poh Kong had to be RM 1.33 to achieve an 11.3 % compounded annual return.
 This RM 1.33 per share is in between the Asset Value and the EPV.
 It looks likely.